demisto/content/Packs/Workday/Integrations/WorkdayIAMEventsGenerator/README.md

-IAM mock Workday full reports and events.
+Generates Workday dummy test reports and events.
+Used for testing/dev purposes.

-This integration is for testing propose only.

 To use this integration for testing:
 1. Create an instance - Add a listening port and mark the *Long running instance* checkbox.